Yanni79/PWDPaste/README.md

 Adjust the variables prior to compilation as needed (for example if you want a longer wait time to re-focus where you will type the password).

+TLDR; To get started, you'll need the latest version of Autoit, and the included PWDpaste.au3 file (as well as the optional icon file).
+Follow the directions above, once you have the files.